ember-codemods/ember-module-migrator/README.md

 });
 ```

-And in `src/main.js` be sure to load initializers in the `app/` directory
+In `src/main.js` be sure to load initializers in the `app/` directory
 (possibly added by an addon) via:

 ```js